joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/protocols/README.md

 }

 ```
-Now let's say that we want to define a class ```SunflowerSeed``` that is both a Seed and a Food.
+Now let's say that we want to define a class `SunflowerSeed` that is both a `Seed` and a `Food`.
 How could you model this class?

 <details>
 <summary>Solution</summary>

-It can't inherit from both classes, so you would have to pick one to from inherit from, and then reimplement the properties and methods of the other class yourself.
+It can't inherit from both classes, so you would have to pick one to  inherit from, and then re-implement the properties and methods of the other class yourself.

 </details>

-Situations like this do arise, so we need a better way of connecting objects to each other.
+Situations like this one arise often, so we need a better way of connecting objects to each other.

 ### 3. What is a protocol?

 A protocol is a collection of properties and methods.
+Now you know!

 Protocols can be *adopted* by classes, structs and enums.
-In order for another class to adopt/conform to a protocol, it must provide its own implementation for **all** of the properties and methods defined inside of the protocol.
+In order for a class to adopt/conform to a protocol, it must provide its own implementation for **all** of the properties and methods that are defined inside the protocol.

-When you define a protocol, you define **only** the properties and methods you want the implementing types to have, and not their values.
-If using properties, their read-write or read-only permissions have to be specified.
+When you define a protocol, you define **only** the properties and methods that you want the implementing types to have.
+You do not give values to these.
+When creating properties, you must specify their read-write (get/set) or read-only permissions.

 ```swift
 protocol SomeProtocol {
   var someString: String { get set }
   var someInt: Int { get }

   func someMethod()
   mutating func someMutatingMethod()
 }
 ```

-Whenever we want a type to conform to SomeProtocol, it must have its own implementation of someString, someInt, someMethod() and someMutatingMethod().
+Whenever we want a type to conform to `SomeProtocol`, it must have its own implementation of `someString`, `someInt`, `someMethod()` and `someMutatingMethod()`.

 Because types can conform to more than one protocol, they can be decorated with default behaviors from multiple protocols.
 Unlike multiple inheritance of classes which some programming languages support, protocol extensions do not introduce any additional state.